harry-reporter/harry-reporter-example/README.md

-# harry-reporter-example
+# project-stub

-Example of usage harry-reporter with hermione.
+Project stub for testing hermione-test-plugin with hermione.

 ## Requires